Aeropay Pricing

 Sunsetting predatory credit card payments

-Pay-by-bank is a viable alternative to traditional credit cards, which often come with high-interest rates and hidden fees that can trap users in cycles of debt.
+Open banking payments (or A2A payments) are a viable alternative to traditional credit cards, which often come with high-interest rates and hidden fees that can trap users in cycles of debt.

 Instead, traditional credit cards can be used to build good credit or emergencies.
 They were never originally intended for daily purchases that build an endless repayment cycle.